henix/genconf.lua/README.md

 		{ name = 'redis.conf', target = 'redis.conf' },
 	}

-It defines 2 variables, and target path of configuration templates.
+It defines variables, and target path of templates (i.e. where should genconf save the result).

 `name` is relative to genconf/ dir, and `target` path is relative to current dir.
 You MUST use '/' as path separator no matter what OS you are using.

-Let's see how to use variables in configuration template(`appname.json`):
+`appname.json`:

 	{
 		redis: {